Diving in Palau, Yap & Truk

 Currency is the US Dollar (USD).
 There are banks in all the major tourist areas,

-where credit cards are widely accepted.
+where credit cards are widely accepted, at visitor oriented businesses.

 Micronesia follows the American custom and tipping is an accepted practice